sciZer0/7/v/README.md

 More experiments  —> More innovations

 Importantly, people and businesses will never stop or even slow down creating new digitizable things — even with approach — because creativity is the basis of human and business nature, and on top of that, there is always a high probability that the creator will still be able to realize the first mover advantage.
+So creators will stil have incentives enough to create.

 Everyone must always feel free to use other people’s available ideas and code in order to make the lives of lots of lots of people better.